vincehsanchez/bestspamfilter/README.md

 ## Analysis

 The purpose of the analysis is to explore our data and identify what makes an efficient spam detector.
-Our goal is to acheivve at least an 80% accuracy rate in filtering spam and indentifying spam trends to help improve educatinal efforts on spam recognition.
+Our goal is to achieve at least an 80% accuracy rate in filtering spam and indentifying spam trends to help improve educatinal efforts on spam recognition.

 ## Summary